 Fig. 2.
 KPIs results for FDTT HTTP Capacity Transfer - Download (FDTT HTTP DL)

 In Small Cities, the success rate was nearly the same for all competitors.
-Carrier Aggregation (CA) usage was much smaller compared to Large Cities, with only Telenor and Vip mobile having some availability of CA. Vip mobile achieved the highest data rates, Telekom Srbija came second in the ranking and Telenor third.
+Carrier Aggregation (CA) usage was smaller compared to Large Cities, with only Telenor CA usage on similar level as in Large Cities.
+Telenor achieved the highest average data rate, Vip mobile was second and Telekom Srbija was third.

 Results for FDTT HTTP DL throughputs in Large Cities are shown in Figure 3.
 They show the average and maximum network capabilities in delivering the highest continuous throughput.
-Vip mobile achieved the highest average data rate, followed by Telekom Srbija and Telenor.
+Telekom Srbija achieved the highest average data rate, followed by Telenor and Vip Mobile.
+Telenor achieved the highest peak data rate.

 Fig. 3.
 FDTT HTTP DL throughputs in Large Cities